Arrasando: Commercial performance

 According to Billboard, Thalía received multiple certifications for its sales in the United States and Latin American.
-In June 2000, after two months of its release, Billboards Larry Flick said that EMI reported worldwide sales of 600,000 copies.
-Worldwide sales stand at over 2 million copies.
+The album shifted 400,000 worldwide units in two days, according to La Nación, also noting a well-received reception in musical markets such as Mexico, Brazil and Argentina.
+By June 2000, Billboards Larry Flick said that EMI reported worldwide sales of 600,000 copies.
+Worldwide sales stand between 1.5 and 2 million copies.

 In the United States, Arrasando debuted at number-one on the Latin Pop Albums chart and number 4 on the Top Latin Albums chart; both component of Billboard charts.
 The album was certified 2× Platinum (Latin) by the Recording Industry Association of America (RIAA), for selling over 200,000 copies in the U.S. In Mexico, the record sold 151,892 after its first six months, in October 2000.
 Actual sales stand at 250,000 in the region, as of April 2001.

 In Europe, the album reached the number 60 on the European Top 100 Albums.
 Arrasando sold 100,000 copies in its first 15 days in Spain, obtaining a certification of Platinum by PROMUSICAE.
 It was later certified with 4× Platinum in the region, for shipments of 400,000 units.
-Arrasando topped the album charts of Czech Republic, and its singles received a highly airplay reception.
+Arrasando topped the album charts of Czech Republic, and its singles received strong airplay rotation.
 It also topped the album charts of Greece and Slovakia, while reached the top five in Hungary, and 41 in Switzerland.

-Impact and accolades
+Impact

-According to the journal Vértigo: análisis y pensamiento de México (2001), Arrasando led Thalía to became the first Latin woman selling an album in Japan, in addition to enter commercially for her first time in markets such as Canada, Italy, Switzerland, Turkey, Lithuania and the Arab world.
+Laura Gomez from Billboard Colombia, stated Arrasando established Thalía as one of the most influential Latin pop artists of the era, paving the way for future artists who would seek to blend different styles in their music.
+She noted artists such as Karol G and Danna Paola have cited Arrasando as an influence in their careers.
+According to the journal Vértigo: análisis y pensamiento de México (2001), the album allowed Thalía to enter commercially for her first time in markets such as Canada, Italy, Switzerland, Turkey, Lithuania, the Arab world, and Japan (where it stated she became the first Hispanic women artist to do it).

+Accolades

-"Arrasando" was nominated for two Latin Grammy Awards of 2001, one in Best Female Pop Vocal Album (losing to Christina Aguilera's debut Spanish album Mi Reflejo) and "Best Engineered Album" (which it won).
+Arrasando was nominated for two Latin Grammy Awards of 2001, one in Best Female Pop Vocal Album (losing to Christina Aguilera's debut Spanish album Mi Reflejo) and "Best Engineered Album" (which it won).
 It was also nominated for Pop Album of the Year at the Lo Nuestro Awards of 2001, losing to Paulina by fellow Mexican singer Paulina Rubio.
 It won the Best Pop Album by a Female Artist in New York's awards, Globo in 2000.